jackabald/NuancedNews/README.md

 # Nuanced News
 Nuanced News is a web application that aggregates current news stories from around the web.
 It outlines left-leaning and right-leaning bias and allows readers to get the WHOLE story.

+  NN is open to contributors!
+Please star the repository if this interests you!

 ## Features
 - User Authentication
 - News Aggregation